-##What is SpecMap?
 Story maps are traditionally created using sticky notes on walls or whiteboards and have proven to be popular amongst agile development teams.
 However these traditional story boards are not without their disadvantages: walls are not transportable and the physical nature of these maps mean they are only temporary.

 SpecMap mimics traditional story maps with sticky notes.
 You can depict the user journey as a series of activities, place stories on the map and easily create slices.
-User activities and stories are represented by TFS work items, and slices are linked to iteration paths.
+User activities and stories are represented by DevOps work items, and slices are linked to iteration paths.

-This TFS integration means that SpecMap goes further than just depicting story maps: creating a story map in SpecMap helps you plan iterations in TFS and structure your backlog items in the process.
+This DevOps integration means that SpecMap goes further than just depicting story maps: creating a story map in SpecMap helps you plan iterations in DevOps and structure your backlog items in the process.
 Assigning a user story to a particular activity automatically creates a parent-child link between the two.
 Adding a story to a slice on the map automatically assigns the story to the iteration/sprint mapped to that slice.

-##Key Features ###Drag&Drop mapping Use drag&drop to add work items to your map and assign work items to user activities:
+Use drag&drop to add work items to your map and assign work items to user activities: